malabya/google_analytics_counter/README.md

 4. Go to the authentication page. (/admin/config/system/google-analytics-counter/authentication)

-5. Add your Google Project Client ID, Client Secret and Authorized redirect URI.
+5. Add your Google Project Client ID, Client Secret and Authorized Redirect URI.
    See "Creating a Project in Google" in the next section of this document for more information on setting up Google Analytics.

-6. If you know which view you will be using you can add its ID to the 'Prefill a Google View' field.

-7. Optionally add your Google Project's machine name.
+6. Optionally add your Google Project's machine name.
 This field helps to take you directly to your Analytics API page to view Google's quotas.

-8. Click Save configuration.
+7. Click Save configuration.

-9. Click the large button at the top of the page labeled 'Authenticate'.
+8. Click the large button at the top of the page labeled 'Authenticate With Google'.

-10. Select the google account to which you would like to authenticate.
+9. Select the google account to which you would like to authenticate.

-11. Fill in credentials if requested by Google.
+10. Fill in credentials if requested by Google.
     Click Allow.

-12. If all goes well, you will be returned to the authentication page.
+11. If all goes well, you will be returned to Authorized REdirect URI which should be the authentication page.
     (/admin/config/system/google-analytics-counter/authentication)
-    If you did not prefill a Google View ID, select a view
-    from the select list under Google Views IDs.
-Another way to tell if all has gone well with authentication is if you see your Google Analytics profiles listed in Views IDs.
+    Select a view from the select list in Google Views.
+Another way to tell if all has gone well with authentication is if you see your Google Analytics profiles listed in Google Vviews.
+If you did not successfully authenticate with Google the only option in Google Views is 'Unauthenticated'.
     Click Save configuration.

-13. Go to the Dashboard (/admin/config/system/google-analytics-counter/dashboard)
+12. Go to the Dashboard (/admin/config/system/google-analytics-counter/dashboard)

-14. Note: most of the numbers are 0 until you run cron.
+13. Note: most of the numbers are 0 until you run cron.

-15. Run cron.
+14. Run cron.
 Generally speaking, it is a good idea to run cron continuously with a scheduler like Jenkins to keep pageviews data up to date.

-16. Place a Google Analytics Counter block on your site.
+15. Place a Google Analytics Counter block on your site.
-    (/admin/structure/block)
+    (/admin/structure/block).

+16. Or Enable the text filter (More to come).

+17. Or Add the custom Google Analytics Counter field to a content type and use the custom field like any other node field; e.g. view displays and views.
+    See 'The custom Google Analytics Counter field.' below for more information.

 ### Create a Project in Google.